microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-DicomToDatalake.md

 1. Provide access of the Storage Account and the Synapse workspace to your account for running the PowerScript mentioned below.
 1. Provide access of the Storage Account to the Synapse Workspace to access the data from Synapse.
 1. Run the provided PowerShell script that creates following artifacts:
-    1. Dicom specific folder in the Azure Storage Account.
+    1. DICOM specific folder in the Azure Storage Account.
     1. A database in Synapse serverless pool with External Table pointing to the DICOM Parquet files in the Storage Account.
 1. Query data from Synapse Studio.